McaProjectBvicam/SchemaDecidingRepo/README.md

 # ProjectSociety
 Main project
-download this and add under a single directory say main or anything
+download this and add under a single directory say main or anything in your system.